cdapio/cdap/docs/courses/source/modules/m04_exploring_reactor_via_dashboard.rst

 Flows: Directed Acyclic Graph
 =============================

+A Flowlet icon shows:

+- Flowlet name
-A Flowlet icon shows the name of the Flowlet, the number of events processed in the current sampling period, and—in a small circle in the upper right of the icon—the number of instances of that Flowlet:
+- Number of events processed in the current sampling period
+- Number of instances of that Flowlet (small circle, upper right of the icon)

 .. image:: ../../../developer-guide/source/_images/dashboard/dashboard_13_flowlet_icon.png
    :width: 200px